 Keeping canoe paddles well maintained takes a little elbow grease, and there’s lots of debate among rowers as to whether varnish or oil finishes make the best choice for finishing.
 While varnish gets the job done, using water-resistant oil for paddles, such as Pure Tung Oil from The Real Milk Paint Co., proves a much easier task.
 Keep in mind, however, that Pure Tung Oil for finishing paddles needs frequent application, especially during the first year or so of your rowing equipment’s life.
-Fortunately, application tasks are aided by Pure Tung Oil’s smooth-flowing formulation that mixes easily with Citric Solvent for deep penetration and smooth spreading across the wood.
+Fortunately, application tasks are aided by Pure Tung Oil’s smooth-flowing formulation that mixes easily with Citrus Solvent for deep penetration and smooth spreading across the wood.

 Finishing Your Canoe Paddle